MYR

 • What is the cheapest flight to Myrtle Beach?

-In the last 3 days, the cheapest flight deal to Myrtle Beach was found on the route from Philadelphia, at $78 return.
-The most popular connection is from New York to Myrtle Beach and KAYAK users have found round-trip deals for as low as $126 in the last 3 days.
+In the last 3 days, the lowest price for a flight to Myrtle Beach was $36 for a one-way ticket from Boston and $96 for a round-trip.
+The most popular route searched for by our users was for flights from New York to Myrtle Beach and the best round-trip deal found in the last 3 days was $120.

 • How far is Myrtle Beach Intl Airport from central Myrtle Beach?